vanus-labs/vanus-connect/connectors/source-mysql/README.md

 ## Local Development

-You can run the source codes of the AWS Billing Source locally as well.
+You can run the source codes of the MySql Source locally as well.

 ### Building via Maven